neptune-software-marketplace/neptunesoftware-dxp-abb-odata-workorders-offline/README.md

 <img src="./images/app-designer-create2.png" alt="image" width="800px" height="auto">

 > [!NOTE]
-> It's a good practice to store every artefact in a Package so you can easily transport it and have version control via Git.
+> It's a good practice to store every artefact in a Package so you can easily transport it and use version control with Git.

 We now created an empty application in the `App Designer`